 Another factor signaling the sport approach Google took are the countless partnerships with popular sportswear and equipment - like Nike, Adidas, Polar, Runkeeper and many more on.
 It also works best when paired with Android Wear

-Google Fit and Healthkit for developers
+Google Fit vs. Apple Healthkit for developers

 The main difference between Google Fit, CareKit and HealthKit lies in purpose they serve for.